fortenforge/cryptonite/README.md

 **cryptonite** is a lightweight python module that I built for solving CTF cryptography challenges.

-Here's an example of me using cryptonite to solve [lowe](https://ctftime.org/writeup/11328) from CSAW Quals 2018:
+Here's an example that uses cryptonite to solve [lowe](https://ctftime.org/writeup/11328) from CSAW Quals 2018:

 ```python